cansik/open-azure-kinect/README.md

 - [x] Reading colour, infrared and depth stream from mkv
 - [x] Reading and parsing calibration data from mkv
-- [ ] Image alignment and point transformation (⚠️not as accurate as the Azure Kinect SDK)
+- [ ] Image alignment and point transformation (⚠️ not as accurate as the Azure Kinect SDK)

 ## Installation